jkuester/cht-data-helper/README.md

 CATEGORIES
-  reports - Perform action on reports
+  reports - Perform action on reports patients - Perform action on contacts with 'patient' role

 FLAGS
   -d, --date <date> - Date to use for the action
+  -t, --type <type> - Type of contact/patient to purge (default: 'person')
 ```

 Requires a `COUCH_URL` environment variable to be set.
 This can be done globally, in an `.env` file, or by setting it as a part of the command.